 I pride myself in being as honest as I can be but I fall short sometimes (but let’s not talk about me).
 When you chose to be transparent, you have to realize that someone is going to be disappointed.
 You cannot please all the people you want to.
 Sometimes the one you disappoint maybe yourself.
 Accept that someone may be upset when the truth comes out but don’t regret doing the right thing.

 Let your life be on a need to know bases; not everyone needs to know

 Oh goodness, where do I start with this one?
 Not everyone needs to know what’s going on with you because not everyone is on your side.
 You have the right to make your life exclusive, do it!
 If you don’t believe, read this post: What I Wish I Had Known Sooner

-It’s not selfish to chose yourself; sometimes it’s the most selfless act you chose do
+It’s not selfish to chose yourself; sometimes it’s the most selfless act you can do

-We all need to stop this whole selfish stereotype we add when someone wants to focus on themselves.
-I think it’s actually a bold and wise move.
+We all need to stop this whole selfish stereotype thing we add when someone wants to focus on themselves.
+I think it’s actually a bold, admirable, and wise move.
 Choosing you means taking care of you.
 By doing so, you’re able to be the best you can be.
 Don’t allow the fear of selfishness dictate your r&r time.

 All you need is: Amazing Support System + Family + A Whole Lot of Jesus (TREASURE your squad)

 Do we really need to explain this further💁🏾♀️?

 Let go of relationships that jeopardize your relationship with yourself, your loved ones, and Jesus